Windshield Repair 101: Questions, Answers, Tips

-- Star cracks are those that have a center with small, radiating cracks
+- Star cracks are those that have a centre with small, radiating cracks

-- Bulls-eye cracks are those that have a circular rock chip with a center
+- Bulls-eye cracks are those that have a circular rock chip with a centre

 - Half-moon cracks are those that have a bulls-eye break with an incomplete circle

 - Combination cracks are those that have the circular shape of the bulls-eye and the radiating cracks of the star crack

 Keep a Small Crack from Turning Into a Big One

 When the damage is done, but you still have places to go, there are a few things you can do in order to prevent a small windshield chip from turning into a big headache.